Endoscopy (journal)

-Endoscopy is a monthly peer-reviewed medical journal published by Thieme Medical Publishers on behalf of the European Society of Gastrointestinal Endoscopy.
-The journal covers all aspects of gastrointestinal endoscopy and also publishes ESGE guidelines and an annual review of the most recent literature, Endoscopy Essentials.
-Since 2013, the editor-in-chief has been Peter D. Siersema (University Medical Center Utrecht).
+Endoscopy is a monthly peer-reviewed medical journal published by Thieme Medical Publishers.
+It is the official journal of the European Society of Gastrointestinal Endoscopy (ESGE).
+The journal covers all aspects of gastrointestinal endoscopy and also publishes ESGE guidelines.
+Since 2013, the editor-in-chief has been Peter D. Siersema (Erasmus MC).

 Abstracting and indexing

-The journal is abstracted and indexed in Index Medicus/MEDLINE/PubMed, Current Contents/Clinical Medicine, Current Contents/Life Sciences, Science Citation Index, Embase, and Scopus.
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 7.341.
+The journal is abstracted and indexed in Index Medicus/MEDLINE/PubMed, Current Contents/Clinical Medicine, Current Contents/Life Sciences, Science Citation Index Expanded, Embase, and Scopus.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 12.8.